archonic/limestone/README.md

 * run `docker-compose up --build` to create and run the various images, volumes, containers and a network
 * run `docker-compose exec website rails db:setup` to create DB, load schema and seed.
 Seeding will also create your plan(s) in Stripe.
 * Visit localhost:3000 and rejoice

+### Bonus points
+* Login as the admin user that was created (from .env)
+* Visit /admin/flipper
+* Create the feature `public_registration` as a boolean and enable it.
+Now anyone can register :clap:

 ### Setting up production
 A wiki will be written about this.